Comrob2018/password_gen2/README.md

 ## Password generator for python that allows for command line arguments.

-Usage: passgen.py -a ## -f someFile.txt -l ## -P -n -s
+Usage: passgen.py -a ## -f someFile.txt -l ## -K/-P/-PIN -n -s

 -a amount of passwords/keys/pins you wish to generate

 -f output filename, the name of the file that the program will generate with the passwords in it

+-l length of passwords/keys/pins you wish to generate

+ Only one of the following three will be accepted
 -K generate a code key (i.e. CD key)

--l length of passwords/keys/pins you wish to generate

--n your password requires numbers

 -P generate a password
 -PIN generate a numeric PIN

+-n your password requires numbers

 -s your password requires special characters